Epizephyrian Locris: Theatre

 The Theatre held up to 4,500 spectators and is located in the Pirettina area.
-It exploits a natural concavity at the foot of the Casa Marafioti hill below the Cusemi plateau and was excavated by cutting steps in the very soft sandstone and partly arranged with slabs of the same sandstone.
+It exploits a natural concavity at the foot of the Casa Marafioti hill below the Cusemi plateau, and was excavated by cutting steps in the soft sandstone and partly arranged with slabs of the same sandstone.
 It was rebuilt in the 1st century BC on the original Greek layout from the 4th century BC.
 Numerous alterations were made over time.

 It was brought to light in 1940 and excavations were completed in 1957.